Getting Started

 Create a Krmx client

-Next, we're going to set up a React client using the @krmx/client (opens in a new tab) reference implementation.
+Next, we're going to set up a React client using the @krmx/client-react (opens in a new tab) reference implementation.

 cd my-first-krmx-app